umairx97/react-mitt/README.md

 **Child Component**
 This component will also fire a event `child-to-parent` with some arbitrary data which should fire off the listener in the parent component after 3 Seconds

+**Redux**
+check out `redux-example` branch to see how we can leverage this system with a central state management.